csiebler/azure-machine-learning-mlops-workshop/README.md

 ## Hands-On Parts

+:pushpin: Please follow the hands-on exercise in the proposed order, as they build on each other.

 * AML Pipelines
   * :weight_lifting: Exercise - Single-step pipeline - [`pipelines-single-training-step`](pipelines-single-training-step/)
   * :weight_lifting: Exercise - Multi-step pipeline with parameters - [`pipelines-multi-step-pipeline`](pipelines-multi-step-pipeline/)